Neural Characteristic Activation Analysis and Geometric Parameterization for ReLU Networks: Conclusion

-We thank Isaac Reid for helpful feedback and discussions.
+\begin{ack} We thank Isaac Reid and Ross Viljoen for helpful feedback and discussions.
 WC acknowledges funding via a Cambridge Trust Scholarship (supported by the Cambridge Trust) and a Cambridge University Engineering Department Studentship (under grant G105682 NMZR/089 supported by Huawei R\&D UK).
 HG acknowledges generous support from Huawei R\&D UK.

-Part of this work was performed using resources provided by the Cambridge Service for Data Driven Discovery (CSD3) operated by the University of Cambridge Research Computing Service (\url{www.csd3.cam.ac.uk}), provided by Dell EMC and Intel using Tier-2 funding from the Engineering and Physical Sciences Research Council (capital grant EP/T022159/1), and DiRAC funding from the Science and Technology Facilities Council (\url{www.dirac.ac.uk}).
+Part of this work was performed using resources provided by the Cambridge Service for Data Driven Discovery (CSD3) operated by the University of Cambridge Research Computing Service (\url{www.csd3.cam.ac.uk}), provided by Dell EMC and Intel using Tier-2 funding from the Engineering and Physical Sciences Research Council (capital grant EP/T022159/1), and DiRAC funding from the Science and Technology Facilities Council (\url{www.dirac.ac.uk}). \end{ack}